PJHkorea/photonic-mesh-fng-router/README.md

 Standard communication stack protocols traditionally rely on runtime loop branches (`if`/`else`) and heavy software buffers to realign delayed light-pulses.
 However, in our observations, this approach often triggers costly warp divergence and pipeline stalls inside the accelerator’s streaming multiprocessors (SM).

 The `photonic-mesh-fng-router` project represents an exploratory effort to re-examine this boundary:
-* **Compressible Optical Vorticity Field:** Instead of buffering optical packet arrivals, we propose modeling light pulse streams as a compressible field.
+* **Compressible Optical Vorticity Field:** Instead of buffering optical packet arrivals, we propose modeling light pulse streams as a compressible field, utilizing localized warp-level shuffle registers to resolve wavefront delays.
-* **Dynamic Register Warping:** The engine attempts to dynamically warp the underlying virtual register space to better align with the physical arrival geometry of the light waves.
+* **Dynamic Register Warping:** The engine attempts to dynamically map the underlying virtual register space via native 1-bit predicate bits, trying to adapt to the physical arrival geometry of the light waves with minimal timing noise.
-* **Branchless Bitwise Operations:** Utilizing pure branchless bitwise MUX operations, we are experimenting with establishing a 0-byte zero-copy routing plane directly interlocked within hyperscale LLM attention paths.
+* **Branchless Bitwise Operations:** Utilizing pure branchless bitwise MUX operations (such as inline `selp` instructions), we are experimenting with establishing a 0-byte zero-copy routing plane directly interlocked within hyperscale LLM attention paths, gently isolating tail-lane variations to preserve numerical boundaries.

 ---

 ## 🧬 Triple-Layer Architectural Layout (The Signature Template)

-To carefully decouple physical optical hardware timings from high-level numerical execution graphs, this repository adopts a 3-tier sundered system architecture.
+To carefully decouple physical optical hardware timings from high-level numerical execution graphs, this repository adopts a 3-tier sundered system architecture designed to isolate asynchronous telemetry noise at each boundary.

 *(Please note that this is an early-stage research prototype.
-We warmly welcome any feedback, corrections, or suggestions from the community to improve this design.)*
+We warmly welcome any feedback, corrections, or suggestions from the community to improve this design and help refine our hardware co-design assumptions.)*

 ---